NafisRayan/Node.js-and-C-Addon-Experiments/PDF Form Generation/GETTING-STARTED.md

 6. ✓ Added legal disclaimers and contact information
 7. ✓ Saved the complete PDF

+### Portfolio Statement Generation
+The application:
+1. ✓ Created a new PDF document (A4 size)
+2. ✓ Embedded the company logo
+3. ✓ Added fund header information
+4. ✓ Placed investor details
+5. ✓ Generated a comprehensive 19-row investment table
+6. ✓ Added footer note about currency
+7. ✓ Saved the complete PDF

 ## Next Steps

 ### Customize the Data

+**For COUA Letter:**
 Edit `index.js` and modify the `sampleData` object:

 ```javascript